cudmore/triggercamera/readme.md

 The camera can be controlled from a Python command prompt, via a web browser, or using a hardware LCD/keypad.

+## Overview

+Once the camera is armed, it will continuously record a circular stream of video in memory.
+When a trigger is received, the the video will begin being saved to disk.
+In addition to saving the video after a trigger, the video before the trigger will also be saved.
+This has the distinct advantage of given you a record of what your animal was doing  before a trial was started.
+In many cases, 'bad trials' can be found because there was a lot of movement (or some other abberent event) before a trial began.

 ## Configuring a Raspberry Pi

 We are not going to provide a full tutorial here and assume you have a functioning raspberry pi.
 Here are some useful things to get you started